Aharonov-Bohm interference as a probe of Majorana fermions: Introduction

 Majorana fermions were postulated as fermionic excitations that act as their own antiparticle in 1937~\cite{Majorana1937}, but so far they have not been experimentally shown to exist in nature.
 More recently it was shown theoretically that 1D systems exhibiting $p$-wave superconductivity within certain parameters host Majorana zero modes (MZMs) at their boundaries~\cite{Kitaev2001}.
 It was soon realized that the topological nature of these bound states make them ideal candidates for quantum computation, as it helps to protect them from some types of decoherence~\cite{Alicea2011,Lian2018}.
 Destroying information encoded in this way requires a global perturbation that is strong enough to break the topologically non-trivial phase of the system~\cite{Ivanov2001,Volovik1999}.
 Further, their non-abelian character~\cite{Kitaev2001,Read2000} allows one to manipulate pairs of MZMs through braided exchange of their relative positions, showing a way towards topologically protected quantum computation~\cite{VanHeck2012,Kitaev2001,Alicea2011,Kauffman2016,Kitaev2003}.
 One possible experimental system hosting MZMs are one-dimensional (1D) semiconductor wires with strong spin-orbit coupling and proximity induced superconductivity~\cite{Kitaev2001,Mourik2012}.
 Several recent works have reported experimental evidence for the existence of MZMs in such condensed matter systems~\cite{Zhang2018,Mourik2012,Law2009,Das2012,Deng2012,Rokhinson2012,Deng2016}.
 However there exist a number of confounding effects that have signatures similar to MZMs~\cite{Liu2018,Liu2017,Deng2016,Moore2018a,Den2018,Chiu2019,Liu2018,Moore2018b} and which make the unambiguous detection of Majorana fermions an ongoing challenge.

 The standard theory model that allows for MZMs is the Kitaev model nanowire~\cite{Kitaev2001}.
 It consists of a 1D tight binding chain with proximity induced $p$-wave superconductivity, as illustrated in Fig.~\ref{fig:illustrations}a.
+Several different materials have been considered to realise such wires~\cite{Kitaev2001,Zhang2018,Mourik2012,Law2009,Das2012,Deng2012,Rokhinson2012,Deng2016}.
+Although the system parameters vary between the different materials, for all these systems the key physics can be approximated by the effective Kitaev nanowire Hamiltonian.

 The parameter regimes of the Kitaev nanowire have been extensively studied~\cite{Kitaev2001,Chen2014,alicea2012,Lee2014}, as have its transport properties~\cite{Doornenbal2015,Weithofer2014,Danon2020}.
 By coupling two Kitaev nanowires through non-superconducting links at their ends, we form an Aharonov-Bohm (AB) ring, as illustrated in Fig.~\ref{fig:illustrations}b.

-Different ring geometries have previously been investigated using interferometry where it was suggested the periodicity of the conductance as a function of magnetic field might be used as a way to identify Majorana bound states~\cite{VanHeck2011,Zeng2017}.
-Other studies employed either scattering matrix theory or Green's function techniques to study a normal AB ring containing a single nanowire hosting MZMs~\cite{Tripathi2016,Shang2014,Hansen2016,Jiang2015}.
-For example, the transport properties of such an AB ring were found to be sensitive to the difference between MZMs and Andreev bound states~\cite{Tripathi2016}.
+Different ring geometries have previously been investigated using interferometry where it was suggested the periodicity of the conductance as a function of magnetic field might be used as a way to identify Majorana bound states~\cite{VanHeck2011,Zeng2017,Akhmerov2011,Whiticar2020}.
+Other studies employed either scattering matrix theory or Green's function techniques to study a normal AB ring containing a single nanowire hosting MZMs~\cite{Tripathi2016,Shang2014,Benjamen2010,Hansen2016,Jiang2015}.
+For example, the transport properties of such an AB ring were found to be sensitive to the difference between MZMs and Andreev bound states~\cite{Tripathi2016,Haug2019a,Haug2019b,Haug2019c,Qin2018,Aksenov2019,Aksenov2020}.
 Studies of two-dimensional systems of finite extent have investigated interference effects due to chiral Majorana fermion edge states at the normal-superconductor boundary~\cite{Park2014,Fu2009,Law2009}.